patelnav/ctrlspeak/README.md

 - **Permissions**:
   - 🎤 Microphone (for recording)
   - ⌨️ Accessibility (for shortcuts)
-*Grant these on first launch and you’re good to go!*
+*Grant these on first launch and you're good to go!*

 ## 🧰 Entry Points